On this page you can find a glossary of terms used across the Government Statistical Service (GSS) website.

 Official statistics are statistics produced by crown bodies, those acting on behalf of crown bodies, or those bodies specified in statutory orders, as defined in section six of the Statistics and Registration Service Act 2007.

-The responsible government Minister, acting on the advice of their Head of Profession for Statistics, and in accordance with the guidance issued by the National Statistician on identifying official statistics (pdf, 1MB), determines whether or not statistics should be treated as official statistics.
+The responsible government Minister, acting on the advice of their statistical Head of Profession, and in accordance with the guidance issued by the National Statistician on identifying official statistics, determines whether or not statistics should be treated as official statistics.